contact Landmark Sevices

-The Greek Revival in small town New England
+The Greek Revival Style in Small Town New England

 One of the things that I appreciate about historic houses is the thought that the builders put into the ornamentation.
 They seemed to have an almost innate understanding of the use of proportion and, of course, a deeper understanding of the architectural orders than today's builders who either slap a bunch of decorative trim on their houses arbitrarily or, at the other end of the spectrum, have almost no ornamentation.